TaylorVellios/NYC_CitiBike/README.md

 [See the Tableau Story Here](https://public.tableau.com/shared/BXTBY244J?:display_count=n&:origin=viz_share_link)

 # Purpose
-To analyze CitiBike bike-share data from NYC using Python and Tableau.</br>
+To analyze CitiBike bike-share data from NYC (pre-pandemic) using Python and Tableau.</br>
 By honing in on key datapoints, we can determine the operational details for expanding this service to other cities.

 # Preparation